 Once you have received medical treatment for your injuries, the next step is to contact an Anchorage car accident attorney who can guide you through the process of filing your claim.
 While you may start worrying about the process of filing a car insurance claim, your health, safety, and well-being are of the upmost importance.

-At Banker Law Group, P.C., we have over 15 years of legal experience and a wealth of in-depth knowledge that we can put to work for you.
+At Banker Law Group, P.C., we have 20 years of legal experience and a wealth of in-depth knowledge that we can put to work for you.
 Our attorney, Anthony Banker, has resolved thousands of cases for clients throughout the area; when working with insurance adjusters, we know what to do and what not to do.
 In every instance, our goal is to recover the maximum compensation you are owed, whether it’s through settlement negotiations or in front of a judge and jury.

 Steps to Take at the Scene of the Accident